 Some labels on your map may be more relevant to a wider audience or more important to a particular audience.
 When two labels collide, the draw order of features determines which label to display and which to hide.
 There are several factors that contribute to draw order.

 Map styles contain a collection of style layers.
 Layers are specified in your style JSON and are drawn in order.
 This means that the first layer defined in the style JSON will be drawn first and will appear below all layers that follow.
 The last layer defined in the style JSON will be drawn last, on top of all other layers.

 You can increase the chances that a layer's labels will be visible by placing that layer further down in your style JSON.

 For each layer in your style, you must specify a source.
 For vector sources, you must also specify a source layer for each style layer.
 The draw order of features inside a single vector tileset source layer can be specified in two ways:

 orderoption.
-See the Tilesets API recipe reference.
+See the MTS recipe reference.

 - At runtime with